Thanks for your interest in studying at Australian Paramedical College (APC)!

 We recommend speaking to one of our Course Advisors about your personal circumstances and career goals so we can best support you on your study journey.

-From becoming a Patient Transport Officer to an Event Medic, or even starting your journey to becoming a Registered Paramedic, there are different job possibilities depending on your career aspirations.
-Learn more about career pathways here.
+From becoming a Patient Transport Officer to an Event Medic, or even starting your journey to becoming an Ambulance Paramedic, there are different job possibilities depending on your career aspirations.

 Enter your details below to receive a course overview and one of our experienced Career Advisors will give you a call to discuss your pre-hospital healthcare course options and answer any questions you have.